Ending Child Labor in the Brick Kilns of Nepal Through Education

 (Supported by GFC in 2016).
 Puskar is the youngest child of his family by at least a decade.
 He remains at home in Ramechhap throughout the year and attends the Panchakanya with help from the campaign.
 CONCERN hopes that this will create a demand for education in the family and keep Puskar out of the bricks permanently, but there are certainly pressures in the other direction.
 Puskar’s four older siblings, aged between 20 and 32, are all married and all four work in bricks in Bhaktapur during the season.
 His father and mother stay home because his father broke a leg working in the brick factory.
 But when Puskar is older, there is a good chance that one of his siblings might ask Puskar to join them working in the kilns.
 CONCERN is hoping that school will prevent this from happening.

-These children traveled to the kilns in 2016 but went to school instead of working in bricks:
+These children traveled to the kilns in 2016 but went to school instead of working in factories: